Canadian Train Tours

 Tailor & enhance your holiday

 Your Rocky Mountaineer package will likely include some incredible excursions, from city sightseeing to helicopter rides and national park tours.
 However, any rail journey can be enhanced by adding on excursions before or after your rail tour.
-Perhaps you fancy whale watching when you arrive in Vancouver or a day trip to Niagara from Toronto?
+Perhaps you fancy whale watching when you arrive in Vancouver or a day trip to Niagara Falls from Toronto?
 Just speak to us and we can tailor your rail tour to include extra nights and incredible experiences.

 Rail & Cruise